Why Study in The Ireland?

 If the main work permit holder was granted their work permit after 1st June 2009, then the spouse or dependent will have to apply for a work permit in their own right which means

-- There is a fee for the work permit
+There is no fee for the work permit

 How to find a job?